jplag/JPlag/README.md

   -x X                   All files named in <file> will be ignored -t T                   Tune the sensitivity of  the comparison.
 A smaller
                          <n> increases the sensitivity
-  -s S                   Similarity  Threshold:  all   matches  above  this
+  -m M                   Match similarity  Threshold  [0-100]:  All matches
-                         threshold will be saved
-  -r R                   Name of directory in which  the  web pages will be
-                         stored (default: result)
+                         above this threshold will be saved (Standard: 0.0) -r R                   Name of directory in which  the  web pages will be stored (default: result)
 ```